 Types of cases:

 Approximately 3,000 lameness exams are performed each year.
 In the previous year we performed 140 surgeries.
 Of these surgeries, approximately 60% are orthopedic, 20% are soft tissue and 20% are emergency colic surgeries.
 The remainder of the caseload is comprised of medicine and wellness cases.
 Approximately 120 bone scans and 110 MRI’s are performed yearly.

 The caseload at Fairfield Equine Associates varies from routine wellness care to advanced lameness cases.
 During the winter season, veterinarians reside in Florida and attend to clients and patients at the Winter Equestrian Festival in Wellington.

 This is a hands-on externship that will expose senior veterinary students to a variety of diagnostic and treatment disciplines.
 The primary emphasis will be placed on lameness diagnosis and treatment; however, students will also participate in the work-up of internal medicine and emergency cases.
 Our aim is to provide students with a realistic example of private practice in the performance horse industry, while allowing them the opportunity to enhance their clinical understanding.
 This experience also provides the practice the opportunity to develop a working relationship with prospective interns.

 Students must be in their clinical year of study and have demonstrated an interest in equine practice.

 Application for Externship:

-To apply for the externship, please send a cover letter, Curriculum Vitae, and the name of an equine veterinarian reference to Dr. Courtney Pope.
+To apply for the externship, please send a cover letter, Curriculum Vitae, and the name of an equine veterinarian reference to the email address above.
 Please include your first and second choices for dates of visitation in the letter.
 There is no application deadline, but please note the dates of externship availability below.
 Externs will be required to provide a copy of a valid driver’s license, health insurance, a signed volunteer release waiver and AVMA PLIT student coverage.